lightsrh/ShareCount/TAD.md

 ### Database:
 - PostgreSQL

-I also used docker to containerize the database in an image and the Node server with the html pages in an other on
+I also use docker to containerize the database and the Node server with the html pages.

 ## Justification of Technology Choices

 ### Front-end:

-The choice of HTML, JavaScript, and CSS for the front end was driven by the need for simplicity and a familiar foundation.
-As other technologies were new, starting with a known stack allowed for a smoother learning curve.
+For the front-end I needed simplicity and a well-known foundation.
+It led to the selection of HTML, JavaScript, and CSS as well as Bootstrap.
+Starting with a known stack made the learning curve easier for the rest of the app.

 ### Back-end:
-NodeJS was chosen for the backend due to its ease of use and scalability.
-Express provided a robust framework for building the server. bcrypt was selected for password encryption based on its proven security. uuid was used for token generation, providing unique identifiers securely.
+I selected NodeJS for the backend because of its scalability and user-friendliness.
+Express is a stable option for constructing the server.
+Because bcrypt has a track record of security, I use it for the password encryption.
+Tokens are generated using uuid, which securely provides unique identifiers for the groups.

 ### Database:
-PostgreSQL was preferred over MySQL due to the developer's proficiency and classroom exposure.
-Docker was chosen to containerize the database, enhancing deployment and scalability.
+Because of my experience and our classes, I chose PostgreSQL over MySQL.
+The database was containerized using Docker, which improved deployment and scalability.

 ## Architecture Explanation

 ### Front-end:
-The front-end architecture comprises multiple HTML pages, incorporating inline JavaScript and CSS.
-Images for users and groups are stored alongside pages in static and are not implemented in the app.
+The front-end architecture consists of several HTML pages with CSS and JavaScript inline.
+User and group images are not used in the app, but they are implemented in the database.

 ### Back-end:
-The NodeJS server, powered by Express, handles backend operations. bcrypt ensures secure password storage, and uuid facilitates token generation.
-Docker is used for containerized deployment.
+Backend tasks are managed by the NodeJS server using Express.
+Secure password storage is guaranteed by bcrypt, and token generation is made easier by uuid.
+For containerized deployment, Docker is utilized.

 ### Database:
-PostgreSQL serves as the database, deployed within a Docker image.
+The app uses PostgreSQL as the database, deployed within a Docker image.
 The server, responsible for file paths, includes HTML and CSS pages in its image.

 ## Key Architecture Details

-- **Session Management:** Implemented for user authentication using the knowledge acquired in class.
+- **Session Management:** Implemented for user authentication using the method learned in class.
-- **Encryption Choice:** Selection of bcrypt for password storage due to its security advantages over sha256.
+- **Encryption Choice:** Use of bcrypt for password storage due to its security advantages over sha256, the method I was envisaging at first.
-- **Deployment Strategy:** Use of Docker for both the database and NodeJS server for seamless deployment and scalability.
+- **Deployment Strategy:** Use of Docker for both the database and NodeJS server for an easy deployment and scalability.

 ## Challenges and Key Points

 - **Storage of Images:** Difficulty in managing storage of user and group images in the database.
-An area for future improvement and optimization.
+It is an area for future implementation.
-- **Learning Curve:** Acquiring proficiency in Docker and NodeJS was challenging but essential for project success.
+- **Learning Curve:** Acquiring proficiency in Docker images building and NodeJS was challenging but essential for project success.

 ## Post-Mortem